 The Airbnb title is for your guest, not you.
 Click To Tweet

 Focus On The Front Of Your Airbnb Title

 21…miles from what?
 Seems far.

-Did you know your Airbnb title is being cut off on mobile and tablet devices?
+Focus on the front of your Airbnb title because the ends are cut off on mobile devices.
 Click To Tweet

 Simple.
 Do not use adjectives.
-If you have any of the following words in your title, pat yourself on the back for finding this post and go immediately change them when you are finished reading:
+If you have any of the following words in your title, go to jail.
+Then, pat yourself on the back for finding this post and go change them when you are finished reading: